3dproger/AxelChat/README.md

 - [ ] Many others. **You can suggest [here](https://docs.google.com/forms/d/e/1FAIpQLSeWahZ2AiyrPNtoF7LLrs3hO4ylYJmth4PmNvjSGsDxiwuwZg/viewform) or [here](https://github.com/3dproger/AxelChat/issues)**

 # FAQ
+- Is AxelChat Open Source? - Partially yes.
+AxelChat widgets are open source, see: https://github.com/3dproger/AxelChatWidgets.
+Also, AxelChat has an API that will allow you to create your own software integrated with AxelChat, see [docs](https://3dproger.github.io/AxelChat/docs)
 - I enabled Ignore Mouse and now I can't interact with AxelChat in any way and I can't disable this option. - You can open the menu via the AxelChat icon in the system tray
 - [How to Add AxelChat overlay with transparent background in OBS](https://github.com/3dproger/AxelChat/discussions/589)
 - [How to open the AxelChat on a smartphone or other device via a local network (Wi-Fi)](https://github.com/3dproger/AxelChat/discussions/597)